ErpNetDocs/tech/advanced/calculated-attributes/operators/and.md

 > [!NOTE]
 > Parameter 1 and Parameter 2 are optional.
-> If only Parameter 1 has value, the result is its value (Parameter 1).
+> If only parameter 1 has value, the result is its value (Parameter 1).

 ## Example